sudgy/nintendo_translations/README.md

 the first game at some point, but currently I would rather focus on getting this game translated.

 At the end of the prologue, there's a name input screen.
-Thankfully, unlike the other games on here, it doesn't matter what you name yourself!
+Thankfully, it doesn't matter what you name yourself!
+You yourself won't see the Japanese name after the name screen so you can pick whatever you want.
 The script will be able to understand no matter what your name is.
+Because I'm doing all of this for the sake of my brother, the name used in the English translations is "Shmoby Dude", which is the name that he wanted to use.
+After he plays it I might change the name to something better, but for now, that's what it is.
 If you want to contribute yourself, in `girl_messages.txt` you must use ぃ for the first name and ぁ for the last name.
 Note that these are not い and あ.

 ## Famicom Mukashibanashi: Shin Onigashima